TheVantaDev/OS_Simulator/docs/basics/editor/managing-apps.md

 {% endstep %}
 {% endstepper %}

-_\*While installing apps from the App Store requires internet access from the connection applet, the removal can be done while Aurora OS is offline._
+_\*While installing apps from the App Store requires internet access from the connection applet, the removal can be done while EduOS is offline._

 ## Advanced Administration